-If you want to give your dog more freedom without being off-leash, a retractable harness can be a useful tool.
+If you want to give your dog more freedom without being off-leash, a retractable dog leash can be a useful tool.

 Even so, I still occasionally use one - and I can see why many owners like them.
 If I don't trust a dog's recall, for example, they are great for open spaces where I know there are no people, dogs or other dangers.

 Whatever you plan to use it for, it's vital to buy a high-quality, durable and reliable retractable leash.
 Poor-quality options might be cheaper, but they are more likely to break or snap.
 This can cause injury or allow your dog to escape.
 It's also essential to understand the safety risks.

 To help you get the right option for your pet, I've put together this list of the best retractable dog leashes.
 Each is designed to be strong and durable, while providing good value for money.
 Before I get to the recommendations though, let's talk a bit about the safety of a retractable dog leash.